yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 The essential concepts of _Chef_ are the same between the “server” and “solo” variants.

 The first of these is a **node**.
 A [_node_](http://wiki.opscode.com/display/chef/Nodes) is simply an abstract configuration for a _server_, reachable by SSH.
-You can picture _node_ as a document containing some _attributes_, such as a name, the port number for an Apache server or the list of software we want to have installed.
+You can picture _node_ as a document containing some _attributes_, such as a name, the port number for an Apache web server or the list of software we want to have installed.
 A “physical representation” of the node is the virtual or physical server itself.
 (In _Chef Server_, things are a bit more complicated, but that doesn't concern us right now.)